hyperware-ai/hyperware-book/src/hypergrid/running_provider_node.md

 Hit the Register Provider Configuration button, and you're almost ready to go.

 In the future, this will prompt you to sign a transaction in order to directly mint your Provider onchain.
-To prevent spam while Hypergrid is in beta, we're using a Solana-style "proof of discord" mechanism: hit the copy button to copy the metadata for your provider, and link it to us in the provider-registration channel of the [Hyperware discord](https://discord.com/invite/KwNE58RKpg).
+Since we haven't finalized the permissionless registration smart contracts for the beta release, you'll need to hit the copy button to copy the metadata for your provider, and link it to us in the provider-registration channel of the [Hyperware discord](https://discord.com/invite/KwNE58RKpg).
+This is the same metadata that you would otherwise put onchain yourself, and doesn't contain any secrets or credentials.
 We'll review and mint it onchain ASAP, and AI agents will be able to contact your node.